pivotal/blog/content/post/test-driven-development-for-data-science.md

     return label_df
 ~~~

-The implementation above can still be refactored e.g. we could use global variables instead of local ones but we will leave the actual implementation to you.
+The implementation above can be refactored further, we will leave the actual implementation to you.
 You might be wondering that we haven’t discussed testing reading from database and storing the model.
-We have written unit tests here to test the functionality of clustering.
+We have written unit tests to test the functionality of clustering.
 Based on the data store in use you can write integration tests to see if we read and write to the database appropriately.

 ## Conclusion

-We hope that now you have a better understanding of how to use TDD in the context of a data science project.
+We hope that you have a better understanding of how to use TDD in a data science project.
 Always remember to test each phase of the data science pipeline right from data cleaning, feature extraction, model building, model evaluation to model storing, each individually and as a whole.

 If you want to know more:
 * [Data Science and Test Driven Development](https://www.linkedin.com/pulse/data-science-test-driven-development-sam-savage)
 * [Test Driven Development in Big Data Pipelines](http://www.illation.com/resources/big-data-australia/2014/10/11/test-driven-development-in-big-data-pipelines)
 * [Four Ways Data Science Goes Wrong and How Test-Driven Data Analysis Can Help](http://www.predictiveanalyticsworld.com/patimes/four-ways-data-science-goes-wrong-and-how-test-driven-data-analysis-can-help/6947/)